Madeleine Gurdon

 Madeleine Astrid Gurdon, Baroness Lloyd-Webber (born 30 November 1962) is an English horsewoman.
-She is married to theatrical impresario Andrew Lloyd Webber.
+She is married to composer and theatrical impresario Andrew Lloyd Webber.

 Early life

-Madeleine "Gurtie" Gurdon was born in 1962 into a military family, one of four sisters.
-Her father, uncle and grandfather were all in the Black Watch, as was her mother's father.
+Madeleine "Gurtie" Gurdon was born in 1962 into a military family, one of four daughters of Brigadier Adam Brampton Douglas Gurdon, of the Black Watch, and Gillian Margaret, daughter of Charles N. Thomson, of Ethiebeaton, Dundee, Scotland.
+Her uncle and both grandfathers were also in the Black Watch.
+Before his marriage, her father served in Korea and later in Kenya during the Mau Mau Uprising; as a married man, he took his family around the world, including Cyprus, Tanganyika, and Hong Kong.
+He was appointed CB and CBE.
+Adam Gurdon was grandson of Francis Gurdon, Bishop of Hull from 1913 to 1929, whose wife, Florence, was daughter of Sir John Leigh Hoskyns, 9th Baronet.
+The Gurdons were landed gentry, of Letton, Norfolk.

-Her father, Adam Gurdon, retired as a brigadier, before his marriage serving in Korea and later in Kenya during the Mau Mau Uprising.
-As a married man, he took his family around the world, including Cyprus, Tanganyika, and Hong Kong.
 Madeleine Gurdon was educated at a convent school.